 My daughter who has recently joined me can do a very decent-paced breaststroke, so she can comfortably swim doing that stroke.
 When you do the 400m swim in the sprint triathlon, you can do any stroke.

-When I switched from my first Garmin watch to my new Garmin watch, all my data is stored, and continued on from there.
+When I switched from my first Garmin watch to my new Garmin watch, all my data was stored and continued from there.

-I also found Global Triathlon Network on YouTube.
-This channel has tips, advice, and training plans for absolute beginners to the advanced athlete.
+I also found the Global Triathlon Network on YouTube.
+This channel has tips, advice, and training plans for absolute beginners the advanced athletes.
 I find them to be very informative and helpful, give them a try.

 where to swim in preparing for your sprint triathlon swimming